Bar mleczny

-A bar mleczny (literally translated as "milk bar" from Polish) is a Polish cafeteria which offers nutritious meals, usually traditional Polish cuisine at low cost.
-Although the idea of this type of establishment has its beginnings in late 19th and early 20th century, it was popularised and developed in the Second Polish Republic in the interwar period, and after the war in People's Republic of Poland.
+A bar mleczny (literally "milk bar" in Polish) is a Polish cafeteria which offers nutritious meals, usually traditional Polish cuisine at low cost.
+Although the idea of this type of establishment has its beginnings in late 19th and early 20th century, it was popularised and developed in the Second Polish Republic in the interwar period, and after the war in the People's Republic of Poland.
 Similar bars were opened in other countries, including Great Britain and United States, also called 'milk bars' and often offering the same idea: cheap and nutritious meals based on cheap ingredients like milk.

 History

 The first milk bar, called "Mleczarnia Nadświdrzańska," was established in 1896 in Warsaw by Stanisław Dłużewski, a member of the Polish landed gentry.
 Although the typical bar mleczny had a menu based on dairy items, these establishments generally served other, non-dairy traditional Polish dishes as well.